Muskogee sixth-grader named honorary deputy after life-saving efforts last week

 "He has always indicated that he wants to be an EMT," Principal Latricia Dawkins said.
 "So he got to put that desire into action and immediately saved that young man."

-Davyon performed the Heimlich maneuver on his classmate, according to the Sheriff's Office post, which said later the same day, he assisted a disabled woman who was trying to exit her home while it was on fire.
+Davyon performed the Heimlich maneuver on his classmate, according to the Sheriff's Office post, which said that later the same day he assisted a disabled woman who was trying to get out of her home while it was on fire.